Step Inspector

 Next steps

 In this VR Builder tutorial you have learned how to use the Step Inspector.
 Now you are ready to create your own VR processes.
 Dive deeper into which behaviors and conditions are available for VR Builder.
-Therefore, check our tutorial on snap zones!
+Therefore, check our tutorial on how to grab and place objects in VR!

 Ready to get Started?